Industrial-Strength Evolutionary Computation for .NET 4.0

 ECJ has a sibling project for "Multi-Agent Simulation of Neighborhoods, or Networks (or something)" (aka MASON) that fits the bill perfectly ("sheesh", I must be out of my freaking mind!).
 And integration with

-yes-braner.
+platforms seems like a yes-braner.
 But there are also many other interesting possibilities.

 NOTE: This software is a central feature in a much larger development picture that is partially laid out in the